ldrahnik/theme-keeper/README.md

 Summary
 -------

-Template-keeper use View-keeper but still have good use view-keeper as extension, for example Mails templates are the same for entire app.
+- Template-keeper uses View-keeper but still have good use view-keeper as extension, for example Mails templates are the same for entire app.